spatialos/UnrealGDK/SpatialGDK/Documentation/content/porting-unreal-project-to-gdk.md

 1. On the main Unreal toolbar, click **Play**.
 1. From the SpatialOS GDK toolbar click **Inspector** which will open a local [SpatialOS inspector](https://docs.improbable.io/reference/13.3/shared/operate/inspector) in your web browser.
 Here you can see the entities and their components present in your deployment, updates are in real-time.

+**For running a local deployment with managed workers or a cloud deployment take a look at the [glossary section for deployments]({{URLRoot}}/content/glossary#deployment)**

-Job done!
-You have ported your Unreal game to run on SpatialOS.
+**Job done!** You have ported your Unreal game to run on SpatialOS.
 Move around and look at the changes reflected in your inspector.

-**For running a local deployment with managed workers or a cloud deployment take a look at the [glossary section for deployments]({{URLRoot}}/content/glossary#deployment)**
+## Next steps!
+You can now begin experimenting with the multiserver features offered by the GDK.

+Check out the tutorial on how to implement [cross-server shooting](Link).
+Also check out the documentation on [cross-server RPCs](Link), [handover](Link) and [singletons](Link).

+More tutorials on their way!

 #### Logs
 You can find Spatial log files for your local deployments in `<ProjectRoot>\spatial\logs\`.